-Brazilian singer Alcione accepted the invitation made by the president of the Humanitas360 Institute, Patrícia Villela Marino, to become the godmother of the new cooperative for female detainees that H360 is implementing in Maranhão state, Brazil.
+Brazilian singer Alcione accepted the invitation made by the president of the Humanitas360 Institute, Patrícia Villela Marino, to become the godmother of the new cooperative for female detainees that H360 is implementing in Maranhão state, Brazil, in partnership with the National Council of Justice and the state government.
 The sambista was happy: “I’m going there in the Pedrinhas prison, I really believe in this idea.
 A lot!”.

 A black woman, from the Northeast Region of Brazil and of indigenous descent, Alcione is a frequent advocate of many causes of her people.
 Very active in the samba field and in the samba school of her heart, Rio de Janeiro’s Mangueira, she remembered during the conversation about stigmas against black people – just like, for example, the ones many of her fellow Mangueira members have to endure.
 This cause brought her closer to the predominantly black prison population in Brazil.
 After carnival commitments with the school, the singer promised to visit and meet the cooperative members in Maranhão.